 - While you are at it, teach them not to climb on the toilet.
-Not only can they slip and fall, they can crack the porcelain.
+Not only can they slip and fall, but they can also crack the porcelain.
 In fact, you might need to remind them that the bathroom is not a room for play.

 The overworked toilet is not your only potential plumbing problem during the summer.
 Many appliances can become overworked.
 Here are a few other tips to avoid potential plumbing problems:

 - With the kids home, they will eat and possibly prepare their own food.
 Talk to them about what to put in the waste disposal and what is safe to pour down the kitchen drain.
 Oils, grease and fats are some of the worst because they congeal when cooled.
 Objects that are thick, fibrous and hard, like banana peels, apple cores, watermelon seeds and celery, are also problematic.